equinor/kitchen-rbx1-unity/README.md

 ## RBX1 Unity Control
-RBX1 arm remote viewer.
+RBX1 robot arm remote viewer.
 Connects to a running ROS device, and receives and delivers messages over ROS topics.
 * Viewer displays current physical state of the arm
-* User can move and position a virtual arm and then commit action to physical arm
+* User can move and position a virtual arm and then commit pose to the physical arm

 |![IP input screen](../assets/start.png?raw=true)   |![Remote viewer and controller](../assets/viewer.png?raw=true)   |